InternetMadeCoder/code2pitch-ai/README.md

 ---

-### 📄 License
-This project is licensed under the MIT License.

----

 ### “Your code deserves the spotlight.
 Let Code2Pitch be your voice.”

 ✅ You can use this directly in your GitHub repo.